 One focus of that course was “conflict analysis.”
 Bernie had developed a framework that could be used to understand any conflict, as a prelude to addressing it.
 In this blog entry, I want to try to summarize that approach: how can we understand specific, particular conflicts?

 But first… this time I want to describe my climb of Mt Washington (6288ft, 1917m), my 43rd 4000-footer!

-My hope was to climb both mountains that day, doing a long loop, but I was a little bit concerned about the time this would take, because the days were getting shorter in late October.
+But my hope this time was to climb both mountains that day, doing a long loop, but I was a little bit concerned about the time this would take, because the days were getting shorter in late October.
 So Eric and I left Durham at about 7:15am, hoping to get an early start.

 On the way up Rt 16 we stopped to have breakfast at the Miss Wakefield diner, and to pick up a Subway sandwich for me – that’s because Eric was going to skip the climb this time, as he was recovering from shoulder surgery.
 He would spend most of the day working from a Starbucks in North Conway.

 My plan was to hike up to the top of Mt Washington from Pinkham Notch via Tuckerman Ravine, and then loop over to Mt Monroe on the Crawford Path, and then down Davis Path to Glen Boulder Trail to the Glen Ellis parking area:

 Another challenge was that I was somewhat out of shape.
 I had just returned from a great month in India, travelling with my old friend Ricardo Gómez to eight places that are especially significant in the life of the historical Buddha, and had gotten very little exercise during that time.
 A fascinating and illuminating and exhausting month, but upon my return I wasn’t sure I was ready to climb two of New Hampshire’s tallest mountains.